 - A consistent, neutral flavor profile

-This all adds up in applications where texture is king.
+This all adds up in applications where texture is essential.

 For our soy-based burgers, sausages, and other meat alternatives, it’s the difference between a product that feels satisfying and one that falls apart.
-Non-GMO soy gives us the building blocks we need.
+Non-GMO soy gives us the foundation we need.

 Sustainable Farming Benefits of Non-GMO Soy

-They plant different crops in a field each season, a practice called rotation.
-This keeps the soil from getting tired and worn out.
+Farmers often plant different crops in a field each season, a practice called rotation.
+This helps keep the soil healthy and productive over time.

 You see more bees, more birds, and healthier earthworms in the soil.
-Reports from farm agencies say the same thing, this method is better for bugs and wildlife.
+Reports from agricultural organizations continue to support the idea that diversified farming methods benefit biodiversity and long-term soil health.

 Consumer Preference for Non-GMO Soy Products

 People are choosing their food differently now.
-They’re reading labels, and what they want is simple: to understand what they’re eating.
+They’re reading labels, and what they want is simple: clarity around what they’re eating and a better understanding of non-GMO soybeans in everyday food products.

 Market studies back this up.
-Over half of shoppers say they actively look for the non-GMO label when they buy.
-It’s not a niche trend anymore; it’s what a lot of people expect.
+Many shoppers say they actively look for non-GMO options when they buy food.
+It’s no longer a niche preference; it’s become part of how people evaluate ingredient quality and transparency.

-We hear it directly.
-Customers tell us they pick our tempeh or our soy yogurt because they recognize the ingredients.
+We hear it directly from customers.
+People choose our tempeh or soy yogurt because they recognize the ingredients.

-There are no confusing scientific names, just “soybeans, water, culture.”
-That straightforward list builds trust.
+There are no complicated ingredient lists, just “soybeans, water, culture.”
+That simplicity builds trust.

 Here’s what’s driving this choice: